-TGA was carried out using Simultaneous Q-600 TGA (USA).
-The experiments use 0.01 g polymer sample, at a heating rate of 10°C min-1 from 25 to 600°C, under a flowing (25 mL min-1) nitrogen atmosphere.
+TGA and DSC experiments were carried out using Simultaneous Q- 600 DSC/TGA (USA).
+The experiments use 0.01 g polymer sample, at a heating rate of 10°C min-1 from 25 to 600°C, under a flowing (25 ml min-1) nitrogen atmosphere.

-4. Evaluation of the prepared terpolymers as lube oil additives
+3. Evaluation of the prepared terpolymers as lube oil additives

-4.1.
+3.1.
 Evaluation of the prepared terpolymers as pour point depressants for lube oil

-Different concentrations of the prepared terpolymers (0.25%, 0.5%, 1%, 2% and 3% by weight), were used to evaluate the effectiveness of the prepared compounds as pour point depressants for lubricating oil using free additive lube oil (SAE-30).
-The evaluation was carried out by using the ASTM - D98 - 87 for measuring the pour point (PP) on Cold Filter Plugging and Pour Point Automatic Tester Model 1 SL CPP 97 -2 [8-10].
+Different concentrations of the prepared terpolymers (0.25%, 0.5%, 1%, 2% and 3% by weight), was used to evaluate the effectiveness of the prepared compounds as pour point depressants for lubricating oil using free additive lube oil (SAE-30).
+The evaluation was carried out by using the ASTM - D98 - 87 for measuring the pour point (PP) on Cold Filter Plugging and Pour Point Automatic Tester Model 1 SL CPP 97 -2 ^[8-10].